DokyunIm/MiniProject_Embedded/README.md

-## Displaying air quality information and Detecting intrusions system using Raspberry Pi
+## Displaying air quality info. and Detecting intrusions system using Raspberry Pi

 ### What